qiaw99/Remote-Sensing-Images-Classification/README.md

 __Improvements:__
 * Within model: ResNet uses already Batch Normalization.
 What's more, we could use __dropout__ and __data augmentation__ like __clipping, rotation__, etc. so that the model can become more stable to unseen images.
 * For model: In recent year, __transformer__ using __Attention mechanism__ which was published in 2017 is proven as really well performance model in the field of __Natural Language Processing(NLP)__.
-Recently, transformer is used also in the field of Computer Vision as __vision transformer(ViT)__ which is published in 2020 by putting more information(patch and position embedding).
-Thus, I would believe that using ViT would be a good way to improve.
+Recently, transformer is used also in the field of Computer Vision as __vision transformer(ViT)__ which is published in 2021 by putting more information(patch and position embedding).
+Thus, I would believe that using ViT would be a good way to improve if the given number of training images are enough much.

 ### __2 d)__
 The evaluation metrics for classification is commonly computing __the cross entropy loss between the labels and predictions__.